pedrovitorlima/spring-boot-rest-angular7-integration/README.md

-# Simple Spring Boot Rest Example With JWT
+#Spring Boot Rest Example With JWT

 Hey you!
 This is a simple project that make use of Spring Boot to provide a rest services to create and find fake products.
 Maybe something in this code can help someone.